bitshares/bitshares.github.io-old/_posts/en/2015-06-08-answers-to-common-community-questions.md

 5. **Will the separated Worker/Delegate/Signer proposal be implemented in time?**

    Yes.
-In BitShares 2.0 we will see workers, who grow and development the ecosystem, block signers (called witnesses) to ensure block chain security, and delegates which define (after shareholder proposal) the variable settings of the block chain, such as block interval, price feeds, and more.
+In BitShares 2.0 we will see workers, who grow and development the ecosystem, block signers (called witnesses) to ensure block chain security, and delegates which define the variable settings of the block chain, such as block interval, price feeds, and more.
+Any changes to the variable settings have an approval period, ensuring that BTS holders have the final say in the chain parameters.

 6. **What has been done to stabilize the user interface and make it user friendly/more responsive?**